 7. Hari Seldon (Foundation Trilogy by Isaac Asimov)

 Most of the people on this list have been included because of their Scientific thinking, rather than their achievements.
 If we measure greatness according to "how well they act like Scientists" then we're looking for reason, skepticism, logic, commitment to evidence etc. etc. but I also think it's worth including a Scientist who makes an incredible Scientific discovery.
 In that regard, one of the greatest fictional Scientists is Hari Seldon.

-Seldon's Scientific achievement is one of the most remarkable in all of Science fiction writing.
+Seldon's Scientific achievement is one of the most remarkable in all of scifi.
 He invents a predictive model for the galactic human civilization.
 By using thermodynamic theories of particle physics, Seldon is able to create a theory which successfully predicts every rebellion, every war and every dictator that will arise in the coming years.
 He essentially invents the perfect method for predicting future-history.
-His model even works when people know it exists and try to rebel against it, because his model predicts their very act of rebellion.
+His model even works when people know it exists and try to rebel against it, because his model predicts their act of rebellion.
 How's that for a mind-melt?
 Today's best Scientists can just about predict the weather 48 hours in advance.
-Seldon accurately predicts the fall and rise of empires over a thousand year period.
+Seldon accurately predicts the fall and rise of empires over a millenial period.

-Since governments are made of people, and people are made of chemicals, it should be possible in some massively hypothetical scenario to really link the two.
-How will the basic laws of physics express themselves through human behaviour, in other words?
-In order to compose such a theory, Seldon must have an understanding of the Universe utterly unrivalled.
+Since governments are made of people, and people are made of chemicals, it should be possible in some massively hypothetical scenario to truly link the two.
+How will the basic laws of physics express themselves through human behaviour in other words?
+To compose such a theory, Seldon must have had an understanding of the Universe utterly unrivalled.

 6. Professor Charles Xavier (X-Men)